Inouye165/React-Photo-App/README.md

 # React Photo Filtering App

-A full-screen React application for dynamically filtering and browsing photos by date range with Node.js backend for automatic file storage.
+A full-screen React application for dynamically filtering and browsing photos by date range, with a Node.js backend for automatic file storage, deduplication, and AI-powered metadata extraction.

 ## Key Features (2025 Update)